deskpro/deskproapps-boilerplate-react/README.md

 # app-boilerplate-react

-A foundation with the best developer experience to get you started developing React DeskPro Apps
+A foundation with the best developer experience in mind to get you started developing React DeskPro Apps